robertZaufall/mindmanager_ai/readme.md

 Unfortunately, on macOS the image cannot automatically be inserted into the map or added to a topic due to insufficient library support.
 On Windows the image can be automatically set as the background image of the map.

-The results from the generation process are best with `FLUX.1`, good with `DALL-E 3` and `SD3.5`.
+The results from the generation process are best with `FLUX.1`, good with `DALL-E 3` and `SD 3.5`.
 Prompt crafting/engineering is still in progress.
 The filename is enriched with the generation **seed** where this feature is supoported.
 This seed is useful if you want to generate similar images (e.g. with different prompt). `DALL-E 3` does not support a seed value anymore (by the time of writing).
 The prompt for image generation can optionally be optimized using a LLM call.
 Images can also be generated locally on macOS with Apple Silicon using the native `Apple MLX` framework.